1DUB/Brokerage-Automation/README.md

 ## Ticker Substitutions

-If an ETF is delisted or renamed, update the `TICKER_ALIASES` dict in `lib/data.py`.
-No other code changes needed.
+If an ETF is delisted or renamed, update the TICKER_ALIASES dict in lib/data.py.

 ## References

-- Keller & Keuning (2023), *Hybrid Asset Allocation (HAA)*, SSRN 4346906
+- NLX Finance — “The HAA Strategy Revisited” (Hybrid AA 60/40)
-- Kipnis (2019), *KDA Asset Allocation*, quantstrattrader.wordpress.com
+- Wouter Keller — “Growth-Trend Timing and 60-40 Variations: Lethargic Asset Allocation”
-- Zambrano & Rizzolo (2022), *Multi-Asset Momentum*, SSRN 4199648
+- Dick Stoken — “Survival of the Fittest for Investors” (Active Combined Asset with Dynamic Bond variation)
 - Investment Policy Statement v1.2 (maintained separately)